szad670401/HyperLPR/README.md

-# High Accuracy Chinese Plate Recognition Framework (HyperLPR)
+# High Accuracy Chinese Plate Recognition Framework

 ### 介绍
 This research aims at simply developping plate recognition project on deep learning methods, with low complexity and high speed.
 This